ml3m/netbrot/README.md

 Example
 -------

-As a simple example, we take the matrix
+As a simple example, we take the matrix (see `data/exhibit-example-0.json`)
 ```math
 \begin{bmatrix}
 1 & 0.8 \\